zhoukalex/data_engineer_alex/README.md

 - Task 3: Machina_model_v1 live table is created.
 Using machina_cleaned data, this step introduces the various data processing steps to create a non-null data set with engineered features.
-For each run_uuid, the timeseries is resampled to 10 milliseconds (ms).
+For each run_uuid, the timeseries is resampled to 1 milliseconds (ms).
+    1 ms was chosen as this will retain any any outlier logged sensor values or force values that may be used to detect if a potential issue occured.
-    10 ms was chosen as ~98% of load sensor data is logged every 10 ms and this was communicated as the Y variables for the ML use-case (12 ms for the encoder sensor).
+    ~98% of load sensor data is logged every 10 ms and this was communicated as the Y variables for the ML use-case (12 ms for the encoder sensor).
-    Each encoder/loader column value is aggregated within a 10 ms window, and imputed as a mean.
+    Each encoder/loader column value is aggregated within a 1 ms window, and imputed as a mean.
-    For any values still missing and not captured in a 10 ms window, 'ffill' is used.
+    For any values still missing and not captured in a 1 ms window, 'ffill' is used.
 If a value in the current row is missing, ffill grabs the prior row value. bfill is used to populate any missing values in the FIRST row for any run_uuid partition.
 Velocity, Acceleration values were added.
 Total velocity, acceleration, force values have placeholders but are missing as I am missing the domain knowledge for the right calculation for this.